fubinf/propra-inf/how-to.md

   Students can fold out the hint body when they recognize they need more help.
   Use this in particular for making sure a task that is intended to be difficulty 3 does not end up being difficulty 4.
+  Use it also to make it likely that a task at difficulty 2 is interesting enough for somebody who would rather do difficulty 3.
 - `[INCLUDE::filename]`: inserts the entire contents of file `filename` verbatim into the Markdown input stream at this point.
   Useful for having small Python programs (etc.) as separate files during development,